lozovoyv/my-chia-farm/docs/installing/README.md

 Also, you can set up apache/nginx web server pointing to `my-chia-farm/public` and add LetsEncrypt certificate to secure your connection.

+Once you set up application and added its starter to cron no matter running you web server or not (local or apache/nginx) application would be working on cron events.
+Web server is needed to handle web-interface.

 ## First run

 After you installed and launched My Chia Farm go to `settings` page and set executables for plotters (typically, for